Maasai call to restore lost

 icecap of mount kilimanjaro

-This is the invitation sent on behalf of the White Mountain Taskforce, to all participants to the White Mountain Future Search from Wednesday 12:00 AM, April 24 until Saturday 16:00 PM April 27.
+This was the invitation sent on behalf of the White Mountain Taskforce, to all participants to the White Mountain Future Search from Wednesday 12:00 AM, April 24 until Saturday 16:00 PM April 27, 2019.

 Venue: ‘White Mountain Camp’ at the ceremonial site next to Village 3, Inchurra, Olgulului Group Ranch, Amboseli (Close to Amboseli National Park, see map below).